eshoyfer/momath-math-sq/Linear-Regression/readme.md

 The challenge of the game is for players to move around the floor so that the line of best fit aligns with a target regression line.
 Once this is matched, a new target is made.
 It teaches players how data coordinates affects the regression line which is not only dependant on the players position but also the number of users.
-The more players on the floor, it will require more collaboration to win the game.
+The more players, the more collaboration required to win the game.

-## Install
+## About Linear Regression

+Linear Regression is one of the most basic and widely used type of predictive analysis.
+These regression estimates are used to explain the relationship between one dependent varible and one or more independent varible.

-### Installation
+## Installation

 Follow the instruction on https://github.com/momath/math-square.
 Place js file inside the /behs folder.